 Rugs can be expensive, and the bigger the rug, the more you can expect to pay.
 The good news we recently rounded up some amazing online shops for large rugs that won’t break the bank.
 If the variety online is overwhelming, some of these online shops like Miss Amara offer a free styling service to help you find the perfect rug for your room.

 Rugs can be expensive and the bigger the rug, the more it’s likely to cost.
 But there are lots of inexpensive, colourful rugs to beautify your room without breaking the budget.
 A too-small rug will look out of proportion, and you will find yourself regretting it, and potentially paying more down the track to replace it!

 Ideally, your rug should be big enough to comfortably fit all your furniture in the space.
 But, if you just can’t afford that massive rug, there are a few tricks you can use to ensure a slightly smaller rug still works in the space.

 A great rule to follow is that your feet should always be resting on the rug when you’re sitting down.
 In a living area, this means the rug needs to be big enough to be able to put at least the front legs of your furniture on it.

 In the bedroom, the rug should be big enough to hold your bed, have extra width on the sides and at the end to walk on.
 You can get around this with a smaller rug by placing the rug under two thirds of the bed, and not under your bedside tables.

 One place you shouldn’t cheat is the dining room where, a rug needs to generously hold your table and chairs, even when they’re pulled out.
 A too-small rug becomes a trip hazard as people start pulling chairs in and out, not to mention it will drive you mad to continually be straightening it!

-Have you got any tips of tricks to help with buying the right rug?
+We hope these dos and don’ts of selecting the right rug have helped you.
+Have you got any decorating tips or tricks to add?
 Tell us about it in the comments!